 Transition.
-Although the disastrous 1972-78 "Improved Scouting Program" ended over 30 years ago, the Scouting program is still in a period of transition and adjustment, due mainly to lowered membership in traditional Scouting programs, and to changes in our society.
+Although the disastrous 1972-78 "Improved Scouting Program" ended almost 40 years ago, the Scouting program is still going through transition and adjustment, due mainly to lowered membership in traditional Scouting programs, and to changes in our society.

 Conservation.
 From 1910 until 1972, Scouting's outdoor program officially used a traditional "Daniel Boone" approach, with strong emphasis on heavy-impact pioneering and camping skills.
 With shrinking wild areas and increasingly heavy use of what wilderness is left, all organizations that promote the outdoors have been changing their approach.
 Starting in 1972, Scouting began a major transition toward a new (low-impact) outdoor ethic, culminating with the issue of the 10th Edition of the Boy Scout Handbook in 1990.
 As a result, modern Scouts use the outdoors very differently than Scouts did during Scouting's first 62+ years.
 Today, more Scout meals are cooked over camping stoves than on wood fires, tents have floors and mosquito netting (and are never "ditched"), packs (with frames) are lighter and much more comfortable.
 And the latest handbooks teach "Leave No Trace" camping techniques.